dfki-ric/pytransform3d/CONTRIBUTING.md

 Finally, go to the web page of the your fork of the pytransform3d repository, and click 'Pull request' to send your changes to the maintainer for review.
+Make sure that your target branch is 'develop'.

 In the above setup, your `origin` remote repository points to YourLogin/pytransform3d.git.
 If you wish to fetch/merge from the main